List of power stations in Maine: Fossil-fuel power stations

 Data from the U.S. Energy Information Administration serves as a general reference.

 Coal-fired

+The Mason Station in Wiscasset was a coal-fired plant built in 1941-42, with the capability of producing 153,500 kilowatts giving it the status, at that time, of Maine’s second largest electric generating plant, W.D.
+Wyman Station in Yarmouth was the largest with a capacity of 225,000 kilowatts.

+Central Maine Power and Wiscasset were good neighbors for many years.
+The Mason Station was many things to the community.
+It brought economic growth to the town and livelihood to its employees.
+It produced electricity at a time when it was needed most, and, being the largest taxpayer in town, it helped keep the mil rate low for other taxpayers.

+For several years in the 1970s, Maine Salmon Farms raised Pacific Coho salmon in the warm water outflow from Mason steam station in Wiscasset.
+The warm water prevented icing and allowed the young fish to grow even in the cold winter months.

 The Rumford Cogeneration and S D Warren Plants previously burned coal as primary fuel, and continued to burn it as secondary fuel in 2019 (see Biomass).
 Maine had no operating utility-scale plants that used coal as a primary fuel in 2019.

 Natural gas-fired

 Petroleum-fired

 Maine's petroleum-fired plants were operated as peaker plants in 2019.